Why Compost?

 Your garden, by feeding plants, lightening heavy soils and helping light soils hold more water.

-Click here for a full list of what you can and can’t compost
+Click here for more information about what can and can’t be composted.

 How to buy a bin